vito/chyrp/README.markdown

 2. Upload the feather to the `feathers/` folder.
 3. Open your web browser and navigate to your Chyrp administration panel.
 4. Click on the *Extend* tab, and then the *Feathers* sub tab.
-5. Click the *enable* link beside the feather you just uploaded.
+5. Drag it from the Disabled pane to the Enabled pane.

 You can now use the feather by navigating to the Write tab and choosing the feather you uploaded.